 The group will consist of fourteen volunteers from fourteen different countries, most of them linked to heritage, either professionally or through their studies, or with an interest in architecture, landscape planning or gardening.
 Therefore every participant can make use of the cultural background to, and own knowledge about heritage in their home countries, enabling a complex and interesting exchange of experiences, approaches and ideas.

-The project will take place from August, 17th, to August 31st, 2019 and is organized by European Heritage Volunteers, in cooperation with Klassik Stiftung Weimar (Weimar Classic Foundation).
+The project has been organised by European Heritage Volunteers, in cooperation with Klassik Stiftung Weimar (Weimar Classic Foundation).

 As in all years since 2012, also the 2019 project will be carried out within the framework of the UNESCO World Heritage Volunteers initiative.
 The project is worldwide that UNESCO World Heritage Volunteers Project which takes place continuously for the longest period.